Office of the Superintendent of Financial Institutions

 Canadian Fraternal Benefit Societies:

-To support this reconciliation, the presence of the associated undiscounted deferred tax liability or asset, as determined by the accountants, should be clearly disclosed.
-CALM requires that the insurance contract liabilities include a discounted provision for deferred taxes.
+To support this reconciliation, insurers should clearly disclose the presence of the associated undiscounted deferred tax liability or asset, as determined by the accountants.
+The Canadian Asset Liability Method (CALM) requires that the insurance contract liabilities include a discounted provision for deferred taxes.
 However, the Annual Return shows a separate undiscounted deferred tax asset or liability (which is determined by the accountants), and an insurance contract liability reduced by the undiscounted deferred tax.
 Therefore, the total consolidated insurance contract liabilities appearing in the AAR must exclude the associated undiscounted deferred tax assets or liabilities.

 The AAR should clearly disclose whether or not the insurance contract liabilities for each product line include deferred taxes on a discounted or undiscounted basis and how these reconcile to the consolidated total that excludes the undiscounted deferred taxes.
 Also any disclosure of changes in insurance contract liabilities or provision for adverse deviations should clearly disclose whether or not these items include deferred taxes on a discounted or undiscounted basis.
 The same principles apply to the disclosure for the presence of any deferred tax assets or liabilities associated with investment contract liabilities.